Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Predicate Transfer

 Compared to the Yannakakis algorithm, predicate transfer does not provide theoretical optimality, but it is more versatile.
 Predicate transfer supports both precise filters (like semi-join) and Bloom filters, any join-graph topology, outer joins and cyclic queries, more operators, and complex predicate transfer schedules.

 In this section, we present a simple cost analysis of predicate transfer compared to the Yannakakis algorithm and show that predicate transfer is more efficient and robust than Yannakakis, and can achieve close to optimal pre-filtering efficiency.
-Our key idea is to show that using the cheap Bloom filters drastically reduces the cost of excessive hash probes in the semi-join phase of Yannakakis, filters out most tuples not participating in the join, and only incurs a small overhead in the join phase.
+Our key idea is to show that using the cheap Bloom filters drastically reduces the cost of excessive hash probes in the semi-join phase of Yannakakis, filters out most tuples not participating in the joins, and only incurs bounded amount of false positives to be removed in the join phase.

 \textbf{Cost Model.} Let $t$ be the number of tables in a given join query and $N$ be the input size (i.e. the total number of tuples in all joining tables).
-We assign a unit cost to each per-tuple scan, hashtable insertion or probe, and a $\beta$ cost per-tuple for Bloom filter insertion or probe.
+We assign a unit cost to each per-tuple scan, hash table insertion or probe, and a $\beta$ cost per-tuple for Bloom filter insertion or probe.
 As a Bloom filter is of a small size and thus likely to be cache resident, Bloom filter operations are typically much cheaper than hash table operations, i.e. $\beta \ll 1$.
 We assume that the Bloom filter has a false positive rate of $\epsilon \ll 1$ that can be appropriately configured (e.g., we can tune $\epsilon$ to be smaller by increasing the Bloom filter size or number of hash functions, but this makes $\beta$ larger).
 The reader can refer to~\cite{lip17} for an in-depth study on Bloom filter configurations.

-\textbf{Yannakakis algorithm.} At the semi-join phase, scanning tables to build or probe hashtables cost $N$ units, independent of the direction of the forward/backward semi-join passes.
-The cost of building or probing intermediate hashtables can be bounded by $c_y \cdot N$, where $c_y$ is a constant highly sensitive to the choice of the rooted join tree of the query.
-An ideal join tree and orientation can drastically reduce the size of intermediate hashtables, leading to a cheaper semi-join phase (smaller $c_y$).
-The join phase of Yannakakis is perfectly robust, as every join order costs $t \cdot \mathsf{OUT}$ units of hash probes.
+\textbf{Yannakakis algorithm.} At the semi-join phase, scanning tables to build or probe hash tables cost $N$ units, independent of the direction of the forward/backward semi-join passes.
+The cost of building or probing intermediate hash tables can be bounded by $c_y \cdot N$, where $c_y$ is a constant highly sensitive to the choice of the rooted join tree of the query.
+An ideal join tree and orientation can drastically reduce the size of intermediate hash tables, leading to a cheaper semi-join phase (smaller $c_y$).
+The join phase of Yannakakis is perfectly robust, as every join order costs $t \cdot \mathsf{OUT}$ units of hash table accesses.